cBioPortal/cbioportal/docs/Import-the-Seed-Database.md

 ## Download the cBioPortal Seed Database

-A cBioPortal seed database can be found on [the datahub page](https://github.com/cbioportal/datahub/blob/master/seedDB/README.md).
+A cBioPortal seed database for human can be found on [the datahub page](https://github.com/cBioPortal/datahub/blob/84fd66daf8325ad9721895d1cc503653686de15e/seedDB/README.md).
+If you are looking for mouse, check [this link](https://github.com/cBioPortal/datahub/blob/b02ac7037c8febeb86d6635602fc98327fb77c50/seedDB_mouse/README.md).

 After download, the files can be unzipped by entering the following command: